 Please feel free to contact me using the methods listed under my picture on the right.
 You can also use our Research Consultation form to make an appointment with me or any of our librarians.

-I'm generally working (during these COVID-19 days) from 8-5, Monday through Friday, though I am happy to set up another time to meet with you.
+I'm generally in the Middletown library (my office is behind the InfoDesk) from 11-8 on Monday and 8-5, Tuesday through Friday.
 I check my email anytime I'm awake, so you can nearly always get an answer from me fairly quickly.

 We all know the basics of research, but I thought the resources below could offer some quick insights to get you on track on working on your topics.